coderSpy007/customerMicroservice/README.md

-### Basic Microservice
+# Basic Microservice

-This microservice can be used to search or add customer information. <br />
+This microservice can be used to search or add customer information.

 Built with Java spring boot and uses Microsoft SQL Server.